inrupt/docs-assets/README.md

 ### myst-parser

-The JS API documentation and ESS changelog page uses [myst-parser](https://github.com/executablebooks/myst-parser), which is under the MIT License:
+The JS API documentation uses [myst-parser](https://github.com/executablebooks/myst-parser), which is under the MIT License:

 MIT License